CUTLER-H2020/DataCrawlers/Economic/maps.me/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.
 The crawler downloads the data from maps.me and ingest them in an elasticsearch index.
-The crawler then pushes a message into a Apache KAFKAF topic.
+The crawler pushes two messages into a Apache KAFKAF topic, the first for crawling procedure and the second for the ingestion stage.

 ### Prerequisites